 Open Tu-Su & BHs 10-5

-Court Barn Museum, Chipping Campden
+Court Barn Museum, CHURCH STREET, Chipping Campden GL55 6JE

 A celebration of the town’s association with the Arts & Crafts Movement.
 An exhibition of silver, jewellery ceramics, sculpture, industrial design and more, all beautifully set up by the Guild of Handicraft Trust.

 Open Apr-Sept Tu-Su 10-5 Oct-Mar Tu-Su 11-4.